-The second in my new series on woodland trees: the graceful birch is associated with love, fertility, new beginnings… and broomsticks
+The graceful birch is associated with love, fertility, new beginnings… and broomsticks

 There are three species of birch present in Britain.
 Two of them, the silver birch (Betula pendula) and the downy birch (Betula pubescens), are pretty much widespread, while the third, the dwarf birch (Betula nana), is confined largely to the highlands of Scotland.

 All these species are deciduous; the silver birch may grow up to about 100 feet, while the downy birch may reach 70 feet.
 The dwarf birch, as its name suggests, hugs the ground at a height of no more than two or three feet, and is often stunted even more by the grazing of hungry deer or sheep.

 Both male and female catkins form on the same tree, and they appear during April and May.
 Male catkins are long and yellowish-brown, and hang downwards, often in groups of two or four, while their shorter female counterparts are bright green and grow upright.

 Birch flowers are pollinated by the wind, and hundreds of seeds are produced by each catkin.
 These rely on the wind once more for their dispersal.
 A large birch tree may produce up to a million seeds each year, though only a small fraction of these will germinate.